-September brings spring to Chile, and with it the days of celebration of Chile's independence from Spain.
+September brings spring to Chile and with it the days of celebration of Chile's independence from Spain.
 Technically the independence celebration is September 18, also known as the Dieciocho—which means 18 in Spanish.
-However, Chileans don't just celebrate on one day but festivities usually begin one week before September 18th.
+However, Chileans don't just celebrate on one day— Fiestas Patrias festivities usually begin one week before September 18th.

 From the northern deserts to the southern tip of Chile, Chileans party in remembrance of the day in 1810 that the Chilean criollo leaders proclaimed limited self-government during the Napoleonic Wars on the Iberian Peninsula.

 Wine, and chicha flow.
 Medialunas, the semi-circular arenas used in the rodeos, fill with spectators cheering the huasos who demonstrate their skill.
-Enjoy these photos taken at the Tehuelche Rodeo in Magallanes.
-Folkloric demonstrations of dance, costume and legends bring in the crowds.
+Folkloric demonstrations of dance, costume, and legends bring in the crowds.

-- In Atacama, 300 cuecas in the Copiapó's Plaza de Armas, cueca competitions and many rodeos
+- In Atacama, find 300 cuecas in the Copiapó's Plaza de Armas, cueca competitions, and many rodeos.

-- In Coquimbo, hundreds of children dancing the cueca, kite flying competitions and religious ceremonies and the traditional Pampilla de Coquimbo
+- In Coquimbo, see hundreds of children dancing the cueca, kite flying competitions and religious ceremonies and the traditional Pampilla de Coquimbo.

-- In and around Santiago, Semana Criolla which includes a rodeo, arts and crafts, food and drink, folklore presentations and children's activities
+- In and around Santiago, celebrate Semana Criolla which includes a rodeo, arts and crafts, food and drink, folklore presentations and children's activities.

-- In Maule, folkloric presentations, traditional Creole games, known as Juegos Tradicionales and equestrian events mark the Dieciochocelebrations
+- In Maule, folkloric presentations, traditional Creole games, and equestrian events mark the Dieciochocelebrations.

-- In Aysén, cooking demonstrations, national cuisine, dances, and sports events.
+- In Aysén, you'll find cooking demonstrations, national cuisine, dances, and sports events.

-September 19 is Armed Forces Day, with military and naval presentations celebrating the victories over the Spanish forces, led in part by the national hero, Bernardo O'Higgins, Libertador de Chile with assistance from José de San Martín
+September 19 is Armed Forces Day, with military and naval presentations celebrating the victories over the Spanish forces, led in part by the national hero, Bernardo O'Higgins, with assistance from José de San Martín

 Edited August 6, 2016 by Ayngelina Brogan